3epnm/md-test/README.md

 |enabled|Whether the function is used or not|
 |forward|Which port from the source is forwarded to a port at the destination|
 |host|The host of the source|

+## Start the Service
+Once the configuration is done, the service can be started with `npm start`